qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_peers_info'></a>
 ## qri peers info

-Get info on a qri peer
+Get info on a Qri peer

 ### Synopsis

 The peers info command returns a peer's profile information.
 The default format is yaml.

+Using the `--verbose` flag, you can also view a peer's network information.

+You must have `qri connect` running in another terminal.

 ```
 qri peers info [flags] <peername>